Hi-Aman-Jain/Stylish-Gallery/readme.md

 - 🖼️ Responsive design that works on desktop and mobile devices
 - 🔄 Smooth transitions between images
-- 👆 Touch-friendly navigation for mobile users
+- 👆 Touch-friendly navigation for mobile user
-- 🖱️ Click or swipe to navigate through images
-- 👍 Thumbnail navigation for quick image selection
 - 🎨 Customizable animations for image transitions

 ## Demo